The Freedom of Information Act (FOIA) provides the public access to records held by public bodies.

 This is as simple as going to the web site of the agency and typing “FOIA” into the search box.

-For example, if I type “FOIA” in the search box on Fairfax County Public Schools’ site, the results page lists FCPS’ FOIA page at the top.
-This page has a generic form, where you can submit your request.
+For example, if I type “FOIA” in the search box on Fairfax County Public Schools’s (FCPS) site, the results page lists FCPS’ FOIA page at the top.
+This page has a generic form, where requesters can submit their FOIA requests.

 Sometimes you’ll find a specific contact, such as on the Virginia Department of Education’s FOIA page, which lists Rebecca Askew as the FOIA contact.
 Her email address is firstname.lastname@example.org and her phone number is 804-225-2775.